More Data, More Insights.

 Infrastructure

-- 2,500+ annual animal capacity, with ongoing expansion
+- 2,500+ animal capacity, with ongoing expansion

 - Dedicated animal quarantine, social housing, and testing infrastructure

-- Surgery rooms, laboratories, and imaging suites
+- Surgery rooms, laboratories, and electrophysiology suites

 - Extensive in vivo imaging capabilities